sirfredrick/blog.sirfredrick.com/content/posts/emu-ception.md

 the CHIP-8 game running on the NES (I'm using an emulator since I don't own an NES myself).

-{{< video src="https://blog.sirfredrick.com/videos/emu-ception1.webm" alt="PONG gameplay everything is normal except the emulator adds 'by NovaSquirrel' at the top" width="640" >}}
+{{< video src="https://blog.sirfredrick.com/videos/emu-ception1.webm" alt="PONG gameplay everything is normal except the emulator adds 'by NovaSquirrel' at the top" width="640" embed-videojs="embed-videojs" >}}

 Wait!
 That console came out in 1985!
 We have over 30 years of untapped potential!